Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in p-space

 \section{Perturbation theory in p-space}

-First we explain perturbation theory as applied in p-space.
+First I will explain perturbation theory as applied in p-space.
 The most prominent application is the EFT analysis of the phase shifts in the Weinberg counting, in particular the second generation $\rm N^2LO$ Weinberg potential of Refs.~\cite{Epelbaum:2003gr,Epelbaum:2003xx}.
-For this reason we will use here the power counting convention and notations of the Weinberg prescription.
-The starting point is the Lippmann-Schwinger equation
+For this reason I will use here the power counting convention and notations of the Weinberg prescription.